 Clinics, as listed below, are on a walk-in basis; no appointments are necessary.

-Gloucester County Department of Health, Senior & Disability Services Office @ East Holly
+Gloucester County Department of Health & Human Services Office @ East Holly

 204 East Holly Avenue